Recording Services Policies

 Recording Sessions

-This Spring semester starting January 15th and going through February 29, UNT Recording Services will be offering select recording sessions to all music students of interest.
+This Fall semester starting August 19 and going through October 1, UNT Recording Services will be offering select recording sessions to all music students of interest.

 We will be holding recording sessions in your hall of choice pending availability in the College of Music and will provide all equipment for professional multitracking audio and video recording and will also have a post production package available.
 Prices are subject to change per project and packages selected.